The Ultimate Guide to Live Betting – What You Need to Know About In-Play Betting

 A handy feature that most online sportsbooks offer is a results service that punters can use to check previous results and form.
 As you can see, the length of time the results services go back at each operator differs greatly.
 Coral and BetVictor are both the surprising losers of this test.
 Both bookies have performed well in almost all the tests so far, with Coral especially coming top for many in-play betting aspects.
 BetVictor’s results service goes back just one week, while Coral’s only does slightly better with results for the last two weeks.
 Other operators have results that go back a long, long way, but are restricted to horse racing results only.
 These help serve as form guides, which are arguably more important in horse racing than any other sport, so the services of Betfred and 888 sports – which display horse racing results for the last six years – should not be overlooked.
 All things considered though, our winner for the best live score operator is William Hill.
 This operator offers scores and stats across many different sports that go back three years on an easy to navigate platform.

 Deciding which of these live betting sites was the best overall was no easy task.
 Coral put in a fantastic showing, with the best odds and the largest number of live-streams.
-However, it was just pipped to the post by our winner, Bet365.
 The bookmaker was one of the first to fully recognise the potential of in-play betting and has been honing its craft ever since.
-Examining the in-play offering of each bookmaker as a whole, it was hard to look past Bet365.
-It has the most sports and in-play betting options, while its odds are among the best and only Coral has more live-streams each year.
+Examining the in-play offering of each bookmaker as a whole, it was hard to look past it.
+It has the most sports and in-play betting options, while its odds are among the best.
 Its in-play platform is also perhaps the most user friendly and well designed, making it quick to navigate and place in-play bets.
-The clincher was the mobile in-play service Bet365 offers that no one else can.
-Bet365 allows a number of sports to be live-streamed from a mobile device, while others offer horse racing at the most.

-Watch while you bet with the best live-streams around – bet in-play now at Bet365
+Watch while you bet with the best live-streams around – bet in-play now at Coral

 Along with Coral, there are honourable mentions also for William Hill and Betfair.
 The William Hill sportsbook is extremely consistent with its in-play offering.
 Solid odds, among the most betting options and sports markets, along with a great live score and fixtures service, mean it ticked all the right boxes.
 Betfair’s mobile app especially is a great place for betting live, due to its quick bet function and one of the smoothest in-play mobile cash out functions we’ve seen.
 Good odds and a number of live-streams make this another excellent destination to bet in-play.